 The state observes moderately warm temperature during summer and moderately cold temperature during winter.
 Due to the presence of Bay of Bengal in the South, the humidity in the state is fairly high during summer.
-During pre-monsoon season (March-May), temperatures start rising from March which also brings thunderstorms (Kalbaisakhi) accompanied with rain to the state.
+During pre-monsoon season (March-May), temperatures start rising from March which also brings thunderstorms (Kalbaisakhi) accompanied with rain in the state.
 Sometimes thunderstorms are accompanied by squall, with wind speed of more than 150 km per hour or hail.
 It is the secondary rainy season of the state, with nearly 30 % of the annual rainfall.
 On an average, thunderstorm occurs more than 30 days in Tripura during this season.
 Normally the South-West monsoon enters the state in the first week of June.
 It is the main rainy season for the state with an average rainfall of more than 1300 mm.
 It is about 60 % of the annual rainfall.
 June is the rainiest month of the year with more than 400 mm of average rainfall.
 The South-West Monsoon normally withdraws from the state during mid-October.
-An analysis of the rainfall data from 2010-2021, reveals that the state has been receiving less rainfall compared to the annual average of 2213 mm.
-Climate and Rainfall data have been attached as Annexure 8.
+An analysis of the rainfall data from 2010-2023, reveals that the state has been receiving less rainfall compared to the annual average of 2213 mm.